Vilna Gaon: Kabbalah in his teachings

-During the struggle between the Hasidim and the Misnagdim, the Hasidim spread a rumor that the Vilna Gaon did not believe in the teachings of Kabbalah and did not engage in the Zohar or the writings of Arizal.
-By doing so, they sought to undermine the Gaon’s opposition to Hasidism.
-The Vilna Gaon’s disciple, Rabbi Chaim of Volozhin, in his introduction to the Vilna Gaon’s commentary on Sifra D’Tzeniuta, sharply criticizes those who spread the rumor, with the following words:
+During the struggle between the Hasidim and the Misnagdim, the Hasidim spread a rumor that the Vilna Gaon did not believe in the teachings of Kabbalah and did not read the Zohar or the writings of Isaac Luria.
+By doing so, they sought to undermined the Gaon's opposition to Hasidism.
+The Vilna Gaon's disciple, Rabbi Chaim of Volozhin, in his introduction to the Vilna Gaon's commentary on Sifra D’Tzeniuta, sharply criticizes those who spread the rumor, with the following words:

 And whenever I speak of the greatness and wonders of the holiness of the teachings of our great Rabbi, may his soul rest in peace, I remember and recall with great anguish that my soul is stirred and burned with a fire within me.
 For I heard many false reports from empty fools in distant provinces, who had never seen the light of his teachings or his holiness.
 Those without burden in speech and tongue speak of great things to defame the sanctities of Heaven.
 Like flies of death who seek to spoil and defile the holy oil of our great Rabbi, may his soul rest in peace.
 They say that the holy Rabbi did not consider the spirit of holiness in the teachings of the Arizal to be of any worth, God forbid.
 And even further, some speak maliciously, claiming that the holy Zohar was not worthy in his eyes, Heaven forbid, to be the subject of his study.
 May the lips of falsehood be stilled, and the liars be silenced.
 Such things shall not be among the people of Israel.

 The teachings of redemption in his doctrine

-According to the book Kol HaTor, which some attribute to Rabbi Hillel Rivlin of Shklov, in the year 1740 (the Hebrew year 5500), the Gaon began his open engagement with Kabbalah.
-According to his views on the Redemption, the year 5500 marks the beginning of the “sixth day” of the world, in which preparations should be made for the Sabbath, when the complete redemption will come.
-This calculation is based on the words of the Talmud in Sanhedrin (Sanhedrin 38b), which states that the world will exist for six thousand years.
-The Gaon considered each millennium as a day, based on the verse "For a thousand years in Your eyes are but as yesterday when it passes", meaning that the year 5500 is the morning of the sixth day.
-Just as the Halakhah requires one to rise early on Friday and prepare for the Sabbath, so, according to the Gaon’s words, one should prepare for the “Sabbath” of the world starting from the “morning of the sixth day.”
-The authenticity of Kol Hator is disputed by some historians, notably Immanuel Etkes in "The Invention of a Tradition: The Messianic Zionism of the Gaon of Vilna" where he argues that the text is a fabrication intended to promote a messianic-Zionist ideology.
+According to the book Kol HaTor, which some attribute to Hillel Rivlin of Shklov, in 1740 CE (5500 AM), the Gaon began his public engagement with Kabbalah.
+According to his views on the Redemption, the year 5500 AM marks the beginning of the "sixth day" of the world, in which preparations should be made for Shabbat, when the complete redemption will come.
+This calculation is based on the Talmud, Sanhedrin 38b, which states that the world will exist for six thousand years.
+The Gaon considered each millennium as a day, based on the verse "For a thousand years in Your eyes are but as yesterday when it passes" in Psalm 90, 4, meaning that 5500 AM is the morning of the sixth day.
+Just as the halakhah requires early rising on Friday to prepare for the Shabbat, so, according to the Gaon, one should prepare for the Shabbat of the world starting from the "morning of the sixth day."
+The authenticity of Kol Hator is disputed by some historians, notably Immanuel Etkes who argues that the text is a fabrication intended to promote a messianic-Zionist ideology.